 Marine biology students gain valuable fieldwork experience by taking part in marine conservation surveys with our Eco Dive volunteering projects.
 Marine research coursework assignments can be undertaken whilst staying in volunteer accommodation and with our logistical support.
 But you don’t need to be a marine biologist to become an Eco Dive Research Volunteer!

 PADI Open Water (or equivalent) is required to take part in underwater research as a volunteer.
-Take the course in the Mediterranean with English speaking instructors.
+You can study the theory online and take the practical course in the Mediterranean Sea.

 *New volunteers staying for at least two weeks.